fifthsegment/blueiris2slack-image-pusher/README.md

 ## BlueIris 2 Slack image pusher

-This app allows you to push images whenever an alert is generated on BlueIris to your Slack.
+This app allows you to push CCTV camera images to Slack via Backblaze, whenever an alert is generated on BlueIris.
-This can be run on any platform, but since BlueIris mostly supports windows, Im shipping this a windows binary.
+This can be run on any platform, but since BlueIris mostly supports windows, Im shipping this with a windows binary.

 ### Running this on Windows